israwal/hugo-website/content/project/brain_video/index.md

 **Status**: Ongoing (Since Dec 2020)

-I am working with [Prof. Radoslaw Martin Cichy](http://userpage.fu-berlin.de/rmcichy/) ([Neural Dynamics of Visual Cognition Lab](https://www.ewi-psy.fu-berlin.de/en/einrichtungen/arbeitsbereiche/neural_dyn_of_vis_cog/index.html), Freie Universität Berlin) and [Prof. Gemma Roig](http://www.cvai.cs.uni-frankfurt.de/team.html) ([Computer Vision and Artificial Intelligence Lab](http://www.cvai.cs.uni-frankfurt.de/), Goethe University) to decode and reconstruct the features of natural videos from brain fMRI signals using Deep Learning.
-We are using deep neural network activations as a proxy to map the fMRI features to the video space to decode, understand and compare the hierarchical and selective representation of features in the brain and neural network.
-We are also exploring end-to-end models which can produce both encodings and decodings.
+I am being advised by [Prof. Radoslaw Martin Cichy](http://userpage.fu-berlin.de/rmcichy/) ([Neural Dynamics of Visual Cognition Lab](https://www.ewi-psy.fu-berlin.de/en/einrichtungen/arbeitsbereiche/neural_dyn_of_vis_cog/index.html), Freie Universität Berlin) and [Prof. Gemma Roig](http://www.cvai.cs.uni-frankfurt.de/team.html) ([Computer Vision and Artificial Intelligence Lab](http://www.cvai.cs.uni-frankfurt.de/), Goethe University) for my master's thesis.
+We are decoding and reconstructing the  natural videos from brain fMRI signals using deep learning.
+I am extending the [Deep Image Prior](https://dmitryulyanov.github.io/deep_image_prior) and using it to
+- Constrain the reconstructions in the natural and temporal coherence manifold.
+- Understand the representations in Deep Neural Networks and brain.
+- Probe unlearnt priors by the virtue of the architecture.